top of page

 Wireframe: A new user visits the homepage (logged out state).

 Accompanying the wireframes, I documented each user story with a UX-flow deliverable.
-These wireflows are particularly useful when presenting the complex interactions between core pages.
-To test the validity of the flows, I created clickable prototypes using Invision to ensure the flows were seamless.
+These flows are particularly useful when presenting the complex interactions between core pages.
+To test the validity of the flows, I created clickable prototypes using InVision to ensure the flows were seamless.

 Wireflow: A user signs in to register a new account.